LearnWeb3DAO/ICO/README.md

   };
   ```

-- Compile the contract, open up a terminal pointing to `hardhat-tutorial` directory and execute this command:
+- Compile the contract, open up a terminal pointing to the `hardhat-tutorial` directory and execute this command:

   ```bash
      npx hardhat compile